cisagov/LME/docs/markdown/logging-guidance/cloud.md

 ### Deploying LME for cloud infrastructure:

-Every cloud setup is different, but as long as the LME server is on the same network and able to talk to the machines you want to monitor everything should be good to go.
+Every cloud setup is different.
+As long as the LME server is on the same network and able to talk to the machines you want to monitor, your deployment should run smoothly.

 ## Other firewall rules
 You may also want to access kibana from outside the cloud as well.
 You'll want to make sure you either allow port `5601` or port `443` inbound from the cloud firewall AND virtual machine firewall.